brettwooldridge/HikariCP/README.md

 &#8986;``validationTimeout``<br/>
 This property controls the maximum amount of time that a connection will be tested for aliveness.
 This value must be less than the ``connectionTimeout``.
-The lowest accepted validation timeout is 1000ms (1 second).
+Lowest acceptable validation timeout is 250 ms.
 *Default: 5000*

 &#8986;``leakDetectionThreshold``<br/>
 This property controls the amount of time that a connection can be out of the pool before a message is logged indicating a possible connection leak.
 A value of 0 means leak detection is disabled.
-Lowest acceptable value for enabling leak detection is 2000 (2 secs).
+Lowest acceptable value for enabling leak detection is 2000 (2 seconds).
 *Default: 0*

 &#10145;``dataSource``<br/>